avade/cf-example-broker/README.md

 #cf-example-broker

 An example service broker for Cloud Foundry.
+The purpose is to showcase a range of OSS libraries that help speed up Broker development.

+This broker does not connect to an actual database, but eventually it will hand out bindings and conform to the [Broker API](https://docs.cloudfoundry.org/services/api.html).

 Use the projects tags to jump through milestones of the development.

 ## Running the Broker

 ### Configuration

-First update the configuration file for the credentials to hand out on bind.
+First update the configuration file.

 ```
 vim assets/config.yml